- How To Put Weight On A Diabetic Cat?

 - Watch the portion size that your cat is taking.
 Even if you want your cat to have more meals, you do not want to feed them over, impacting their health.

-While your cat has been diagnosed with diabetes, following the six-steps explained here can surely help get your cat back to its ideal weight.
+If your diabetic cat is underweight, following the six steps explained can surely help get your cat back to its ideal weight.

-The precautionary measures highlighted here are essential as they can help achieve your cat’s health and fitness goals.
-In short, you need to realize that dealing with a diabetic cat is essential and needs your attention.
+Still, preventive measures are essential as they can help achieve your cat’s health and fitness goals.

-With a little extra care and following a particular nutrition plan, you can get your cat to its ideal weight.
+With a bit of extra care and following a particular nutrition plan, you can get your cat to its ideal weight.
 An essential thing to consider is to make sure that the protein portion size and insulin dose are monitored.